Can you think of a teacher you disliked?

 I’m called to be her PARENT, and that remains the priority, but I like being her FRIEND, too.
 My mom is one of my best friends, and I look forward to having that kind of relationship with Kathryn with she is grown.

-Time and shared experience help create lasting bonds.
+Shared experience help create lasting bonds.

 It’s now been just over three months since Scout (5) and Jem (4) moved in.
 Although I didn’t enjoy chasing the yellow bus each morning and was glad to see the end of the public school year come to a close, I did have some trepidation about what our days might be like when both kids were home 24/7.
 But already we have seen improvement in Scout’s behavior since the school year ended because she has more consistency, more sleep, and no over-stimulation.
 In just the past couple of weeks, I’ve even seen a deepening of her bond with me.
-This is absolutely crucial for these children.
-Their future depends on developing healthy attachment to us, and that requires T-I-M-E. Even if I saw no other benefits to homeschooling, I’d plan to home educate these two for the next few years in order to build those healthy loving relationships.
+This is absolutely crucial for them.
+Their future depends on developing healthy attachment to us, and that requires T-I-M-E. Even if I saw no other benefits to homeschooling, I’d plan to home educate these two for the next few years in order to build those healthy relationships.

 Kids desires and “bents” must be considered.